Biden administration, states brace for potential legal battles over abortion pills - NewsBreak

 Biden administration, states brace for potential legal battles over abortion pills

-MEMPHIS, Tenn. — The Biden administration is warning that some states may try to restrict access to government-approved abortion pills and contraception in the wake of the U.S. Supreme Court overturning Roe v.
+WASHINGTON, D.C. — The Biden administration is warning that some states may try to restrict access to government approved abortion pills and contraception in the wake of the U.S. Supreme Court overturning Roe v.
 Wade last month.

 “Those who want to ban all abortions, their next moves are going to be medicated abortion and travel across state line,” said White House Press Secretary Karine Jean-Pierre this week.
 “So, we wanted to make that clear… and make sure we got ahead of that if you will, as we’re seeing what we’re seeing across the states with the ban, the banning of abortion, for the next round of attacks.”